---The grace question: Why did sinners want to be around Jesus, but don't want to be around us?
+1. We need to ponder two questions, from Randy Alcorn's The Grace and Truth Paradox.11 First, the grace question.
+Why did sinners want to be around Jesus, but don't want to be around us?
 Do your neighbors like being around you?
 Do they even know you?
 Would they be disappointed if you moved away?
 My friends, people loved being with Jesus, and I mean all kinds of people-soldiers, prostitutes, tax collectors, blue collar fisherman, powerful noblemen, and more.
 And why?
 Because He could quote the Bible?
-No. Because He loved them and they knew it.
+No. Because He loved them, and they knew it.

-I'm not sure my neighbors know I love them, and quite frankly, I'm not sure I really love my neighbors like I should.
+I'm not sure my neighbors know I love them, probably because I really don't love them like I should.
 Let alone the people in the next neighborhood.
 I'm way too wrapped up in my own life.
 I need to work on changing the answer to the grace question.
 How about you?

---The truth question: Why did sinners crucify Jesus, but have no problem with us?
+Second, the truth question.
+Why did sinners crucify Jesus, but have no problem with us?
 Have you offended anyone recently, not because you were offensive, but because you loved them enough to tell them the truth?